-REPORT REFERENCE NO. RC/22/4 MEETING RESOURCES COMMITTEE DATE OF MEETING 8 FEBRUARY 2022 SUBJECT OF REPORT TREASURY MANAGEMENT STRATEGY (INCLUDING PRUDENTIAL AND TREASURY INDICATORS REPORT 2022- 23 TO 2024-25) LEAD OFFICER Director of Finance, People and Estates Treasurer) RECOMMENDATIONS That the Authority be recommended to approve: (a). the expansion of its approved counter parties to include subsidiary entities but that the terms and conditions of any such arrangement be reserved to the Authority; (b). the Treasury Management Strategy and the Annual Investment Strategy; (c). the Minimum Revenue Provision statement for 2022-23, as contained as Appendix B; EXECUTIVE SUMMARY As agreed at the Authority meeting of 18 December 2017, there is a requirement for Resources Committee to review the Treasury Management Strategy for recommendation to the Authority.
+REPORT REFERENCE NO. DSFRA/22/6 MEETING DEVON & SOMERSET FIRE & RESCUE AUTHORITY DATE OF MEETING 18 FEBRUARY 2022 (Budget Meeting) SUBJECT OF REPORT TREASURY MANAGEMENT STRATEGY (INCLUDING PRUDENTIAL AND TREASURY INDICATORS) 2022-23 TO 2024-25 LEAD OFFICER Director of Finance, People & Estates (Treasurer) RECOMMENDATIONS That, as recommended by the Resources Committee at its budget meeting on 8 February 2022, the Authority approves: (a). the expansion of its approved counter parties to include subsidiary entities but that the terms and conditions of any such arrangement be reserved to the Authority; (b). the Treasury Management Strategy and the Annual Investment Strategy; (c). the Minimum Revenue Provision statement for 2022-23, as contained as Appendix B; EXECUTIVE SUMMARY As agreed at the Authority meeting of 18 December 2017, there is a requirement for Resources Committee to review the Treasury Management Strategy for recommendation to the Authority.
 This report sets out a treasury management strategy and investment strategy for 2022/23, including the Prudential Indicators associated with the capital programme for 2022/23 to 2024-25 considered elsewhere on the agenda of this meeting.
 A Minimum Revenue Provision Statement for 2022/23 is also included for approval.
 The 2021/22 revised Prudential Code also requires the Treasurer to certify that none of the Authority's spending plans include the acquisition of assets primarily for yield.
+The contents of this report were considered by the Resources Committee at its budget meeting on 8 February 2022.
+The Committee resolved to commend the Strategy and associated Prudential Indicators to the Authority for approval.
 RESOURCE IMPLICATIONS As indicated in this report EQUALITY RISKS AND BENEFITS ANALYSIS The contents of this report are considered compatible with existing human rights and equality legislation.

 APPENDICES A. Prudential and Treasury Management Indicators 2022/23 to 2023-25.
-B. Minimum Revenue Provision Statement 2022/23.
-C. Link Treasury Solutions economic report

-BACKGROUND Local Government Act 2003.
-PAPERS Chartered Institute of Public Finance Accountancy's (CIPFA) Prudential Code and CIPFA Treasury Management Code of Practice
+B. Minimum Revenue Provision Statement 2022/23.C.
+Link Treasury Solutions economic report BACKGROUND PAPERS Local Government Act 2003.
+Chartered Institute of Public Finance Accountancy's (CIPFA) Prudential Code and CIPFA Treasury Management Code of Practice